Office for Life Sciences

 The Office for Life Sciences (OLS) is part of the British government.
 The organisation supports the delivery of the UK Government's life sciences and innovation policy by connecting decision making across government.
-Informed by productive engagement with industry, the OLS is the internal champion of research, innovation, and technology within government for the improvement of healthcare.
+Informed by productive engagement with industry, the OLS promotes research, innovation, and technology within government for the improvement of healthcare.

-The office sits across the Department for Business, Energy and Industrial Strategy and the Department of Health and Social Care, reporting to the Minister for Business and Industry and the Minister for Innovation.
+The office sits across the Department for Science, Innovation and Technology and the Department of Health and Social Care, reporting to the Minister for Science, Research and Innovation and the Minister for Health and Secondary Care.
+The work of the OLS is held to account by the UK Parliament, including the Science, Innovation and Technology Select Committee, and the Health and Social Care Select Committee.

 History

 The Office for Life Sciences was created in 2009 following an announcement by UK Prime Minister Gordon Brown on the establishment of a new cross-government unit to drive forward innovation within the healthcare system, and to support national policy making on the UK's attractiveness as a market for medicines and medical devices and technologies.
 The OLS was supported through its inception by Lord Drayson as Minister of State for Science and Innovation.